Jagadeesh-data/Jagadeesh-data-Comprehensive-Card-Usage-Dashboard/README.md

 # Comprehensive Card Usage Dashboard on RBI Credit and Debit Card Data to check the Bank Benchmark Performance Analysis

-## About Me
-I am an MBA student specializing in Operations and Business Analytics at the University of Hyderabad.
-I completed an internship at Technocolabs Software from July 1, 2024, to August 30, 2024, where I honed my skills in data analysis, visualization, and dashboard development.
-My technical expertise includes Power BI (Power Query Editor), SQL, Python, Excel, and Tableau.

 ## Projects